 I know the words systematize data research might sound really boring and in-the-weeds.
 But if you want truly abundant sales lead generation, you absolutely must systematize data research.
-If you don’t have a systematized process for data research, then your lead gen information is simply going to be all over the place.
+If you don’t have a systematized process for data research, then your lead generation information is simply going to be all over the place.

-To really kick your sales lead generation into gear, you must have a systematized approach for your research, including: Where are you going to find your leads?
+To really kick your sales lead generation process into gear, you must have a systematized approach for your research, including: Where are you going to find your leads?
 Are you going to use a database?
 Will you leverage LinkedIn Navigator?
 Are you going to use some other industry-specific portal?
 In answering these questions, you must also make sure you have an approach for getting that information into your CRM or your cold outreach campaign software; whatever system you’re using to collect and leverage your data.

 Ideally, you would have an assistant who can help you systematize your data research because, let’s face it, most salespeople don’t like doing research work.
 (I personally can’t stand it.)
-But there are lots of people out there who actually love to do data research and can help you get a strong, consistent process in place.
+But there are lots of people out there who actually love to do data research and can help you get a strong, consistent lead generation process in place.

 3. Personalize all outreach.

 Personalization is a huge distinction in today’s world of sales lead generation.